yashamon/web2/index.md

 > > These papers have a slightly different title on arxiv.
 Compared to arxiv versions these are much more polished and corrected.

-> > This introduces some new K-theoretic quantization techniques for  Hamiltonian fibrations, and uses this to deduce some new results on topology of $Ham (CP ^n)$.

 [Gromov-Witten theory of a locally conformally symplectic manifold][18], arXiv 2016